awslabs/aws-c-common/README.md

 * Avoid C++ style comments e.g. `//`.
 * All public API functions need C++ guards and Windows dll semantics.
 * Use Unix line endings.
-* Where implementation hiding is desired for either ABI or runtime polymorphism reasons, use the `void *impl` pattern. v-tables should be the last member in the struct.
+* Where implementation hiding is desired for either ABI or runtime polymorphism reasons, use the `void *impl` pattern.
 * For #ifdef, put a # as the first character on the line and then indent the compilation branches.

 Example: